 If you suffer from shoulder instability, rest is recommended.
 However, some careful shoulder movement is required to prevent the joint from freezing and losing range of motion.
 See your doctor or physical therapist for stretches that will not cause further injury to your rotator cuff.
 Avoid activities that cause pain or may have caused the injury and begin cold compression treatments as soon as possible.

 There are home treatment tools that can help treat your rotator cuff tendons, labrum, and coracohumeral and glenohumeral ligaments to speed up the healing process so you can get back to a life faster, without pain and risk of further injury.
-Deep Tissue Regeneration Therapy (via the T•Shellz Wrap®) will treat scar tissue and promote blood flow to heal your glenohumeral joint faster and more completely than any other methods available.
+Circulation Boost (via the T•Shellz Wrap®) will treat scar tissue and promote blood flow to heal your glenohumeral joint faster and more completely than any other methods available.

 Although steroid injections may provide temporary relief from the pain of shoulder instability they should generally be avoided as they weaken tissue and may lead to a complete rupture.
 If you do opt for an injection, doctors usually recommend that you do not participate in strenuous activities for several weeks to reduce the risk of a rupture.

-To decrease inflammation and relieve the pain of shoulder instability doctor's recommend cold compression therapy.
-Following a fall or other acute injury that caused the shoulder instability and after any re-injury, cold compression therapy within the first 48 - 72 hours is important to limit the amount of damage done to your tissue.
-Cold compression therapy will relieve pain and swelling as needed and will reduce, or even eliminate, the need for NSAIDs.
+To decrease inflammation and relieve the pain of shoulder instability doctor's recommend cold compression.
+Following a fall or other acute injury that caused the shoulder instability and after any re-injury, cold compression within the first 48 - 72 hours is important to limit the amount of damage done to your tissue.
+Cold compression will relieve pain and swelling as needed and will reduce, or even eliminate, the need for NSAIDs.temperature can reduce, or even eliminate, the need for NSAIDs that affect your entire body unnecessarily.

-Cold Therapy works by interrupting and slowing nerve and cell function in the injured area and reducing swelling that can block blood vessels.
-This is important because once blood vessels are blocked or damaged, they can no longer carry oxygenated blood through your tendons and ligaments and tissue cells begin to break-down.
-Without cold compression therapy cellular break-down and tissue damage continues as the cells do not get the oxygen they need to survive.
+Cold works by interrupting and slowing nerve and tissue function in the injured area and reducing swelling that can block blood vessels.
+This is important because once blood vessels are blocked or damaged, they can no longer carry oxygenated blood through your labrum and tissues begin to break-down.
+Without cold compression damage continues as tissues break-down - they cannot get the oxygen they need to survive.
 By limiting the amount of damage done to your tissue, you also limit the amount of healing that needs to occur.
-This is a very important step to heal your shoulder instability faster and with less pain!
+This is a very important step to heal your SLAP tear faster and with less pain!

 Once swelling is down, we recommend the use Shoulder T•Shellz Wrap®.
 This home treatment tool is a highly effective conservative therapy that will help heal your connective tissue quickly and keep them flexible and elastic.
 The use of a T•Shellz Wrap® will speed recovery, combat excessive scar tissue growth, help prevent re-injury and heal your rotator cuff and glenohumeral joint more completely.
 Some of our customers have used this wrap to reduce their chance of needing Bankart Repair surgery.
 This treatment will help prepare your shoulder for strengthening exercises while reducing the risk of re-injury.
 Talk to your doctor or physical therapist to find out which exercises are appropriate for your situation.